9664250/TeamSparkleRocket/README.md

 ### 10/9/25

 Necessary changes:

- * We've ALMOST completely finished the code.
-What we need is to finish the grabber, which should take 20 minutes.
-Then, we need to connect the code to the grabber (which currently is just a metal pole we're planning to stick into the donut hole to grab it) to finish it.
+ * What we need is to finish the grabber, which should take 20 minutes.
+Then, we need to connect the code to the grabber (which currently is just a metal pole we're planning to stick into the donut hole to grab it) to be done.
  * We will have to run multiple tests to see how many turns of the motor it takes to move the "grabber" so we'll make slight changes to that.
+We've ALMOST completely finished the code.
  * There will likely be a problem with driving in the same direction.
 We'll need to equalize the driving of our robot, maybe by adding more weight on one side?